 Instagram Ads are managed within the Facebook Business account and Ad Manager.
 Instagram Ads are inherently native as they appear like any other post within the Instagram feed and Instastories would.
 The minimum aspects that set these ads apart from regular posts are the “sponsored” label and optional CTA button.

-Twitter calls their app ads, Mobile App Promotion (MAP).
-MAP includes three end goals: app installs, conversions and re-engagement.
+Twitter calls its app ads, Mobile App Promotion (MAP).
+MAP includes three end goals: app installs, conversions, and re-engagement.